 Measuring the impact of your scholarly work goes well past the familiar Journal Impact Factor.
-When preparing your Personal Action Dossier for tenure and promotion or when preparing a grant application, including the number of citations your article has had to date, your h-Index, and/or the impact factor of the journals that have published your work can help show in quantitative terms the reach and value of your work.
 See the page in this guide for more information about additional indices, including those focused on the individual author and that author's work through time.
-See also this page for information about Alternative Metrics (altmetrics) and Article-Level Metrics.

 Many of the tools you come across that provide you with one level of metric will additionally provide you with other levels of metrics as well.
-Because of this, I recommend viewing the tabs in this LibGuide for additional information as well as the Bibliometrics Product Decision Chart linked below.
+Because of this, use the tabs in this guide for additional information.

 Image Source: Twitter

-Instead of showcasing only the journal-level metric, publishers of your research may additionally offer article-level metrics where they use a platform, like Altmetric, to collect and collate article use information.
-These alternative metrics, or altmetrics, may include number of views/downloads, social media activity such as Tweets or mentions on Google+ and Facebook, mainstream news coverage, discussions on scholarly blogs, and usage among several online reference managers (such as Mendeley or CiteULike).
+Many publishers offer article-level metrics to collect and collate article use information.
+These metrics, or altmetrics, may include the number of views/downloads, social media activity, mainstream news coverage, and usage among reference managers (such as Mendeley).

 Please see the Article Level tab for more information.

 Author-level metrics include the H-index and related indices.
 The H-Index is a metric that can be viewed in either graph or list form.
 The H-Index lists a number based on the number of citations to your articles.
 Authors can use several different sources for H-index, including Scopus, Google Scholar, or Harzing's Publish or Perish, or they can calculate their own H-index.